lugrao/html2epub2kindle/README.md

 # Plaintext Article
-A simple python script I use to read articles in plain text.
+A simple python script I use for reading articles in plain text.

 It depends on [txtify.it](https://txtify.it), and is intended for moderate use (for too many requests you should use their API).